 SALT LAKE CITY — Karl Malone and Greg Miller were both in EnergySolutions Arena at the same time Monday.

-While that served as an intriguing subplot considering their recent war of words, they were not officially the main event nor the most exciting part of this night.
+While that served as intriguing subplot considering their recent war of words, they were not the main event nor the most exciting part of this night.

-Unfortunately for Jazz fans, however, the wrong Jefferson made the clutch shot down the stretch.
+Unfortunately for Jazz fans, the wrong Jefferson made the clutch shot down the stretch.

-Utah's defense, concentrating on Tony Parker, Tim Duncan and, yes, Matt Bonner, couldn't rotate quick enough to catch up to a wide-open Richard Jefferson, whose 3-pointer with 6.5 seconds remaining was the biggest shot of the 106-102 San Antonio win.
+Utah's defense, concentrating on Tony Parker and Tim Duncan, couldn't rotate quick enough to catch up to a wide-open Richard Jefferson, whose 3-pointer with 6.5 seconds remaining was the biggest shot of 106-102 San Antonio win.

-That winning trey — taken with Jazz bench players closer to the Spurs' shooter than any Utah guys on the court — came moments after Jazz center Al Jefferson missed a game-tying, 18-foot jumper on the other end.
+That winning trey came moments after Jazz center Al Jefferson missed a game-tying jumper on the other end.

 Three Spurs scored 20 or more points as they won their 11th straight game and the seventh in a row on a nine-game road trip.

-Tony Parker led Southwest Division-leading San Antonio (23-9) with 23 points and 11 assists, while Tim Duncan and Matt Bonner each contributed 20 points.
+Tony Parker led San Antonio (23-9) with 23 points and 11 assists, while Tim Duncan and Matt Bonner each contributed 20 points.

-As usual, Jefferson topped Utah with 20 points and 11 rebounds.
+Jefferson topped Utah with 20 points and 11 rebounds, but the Jazz fell to 15-16.